 - Renewing actor consent once requested modifications are made

-- Provide actor access to personal data (samples included – subject to additional legal restrictions and data protection rights) within 30 days of requests
+- Providing actor access to personal data (samples included – subject to additional legal restrictions and data protection rights) within 30 days of requests

-- Add newly acquired samples to compliance workflows
+- Ensuring newly acquired samples are entered into compliance workflows

 3. Define Voice-Data Policies for All Services

-A good compliance practice to require all samples be routed directly to your “Honorary Voice Data DPO” for compliance processing before they’re used in production.
+A good compliance practice is to require all samples be routed directly to the Voice Data Manager for compliance processing before they’re used in production.

 Project delivery practices should be re-evaluated if your audio production teams are still delivering castings by email.
 Voice data is often forgotten in out boxes, and final clients are not always aware they have GDPR obligations once they reception the data and a project has finished.

 Don’t forget Human Resources teams who often receive unsolicited voice samples.
-They should either delete upon reception or forward them to your Voice Data DPO for compliance management.
+Samples should either be deleted upon reception or forwarded to the Voice Data Manager for compliance management.

-*Even if your HR department receives samples related to a specific project hiring, keep in mind the samples cannot be saved for future projects unless authorisation is obtained 100% independently of a work contract
+*Even if your HR department receives samples related to a specific project hiring, keep in mind the samples cannot be saved for future projects unless actor consent is obtained 100% independently of a work contract

 4. Restrict Casting Database Access